mapperr/sec/README.md

         useful if you have just changed recipients and want to re-encrypt files only for the current ones

 env vars:
-    SEC_IDENTITY  - path to an age identity file (needed for decrypt)
+    SEC_IDENTITY  - path to an age or ssh identity file (needed for decrypt)

 files:
     <repo-root>/.sec-recipients  - this file will store the recipient list for your repo.